Sunday, December 24, 2017

 Searching for Clues When Looking for a Work to Translate

 I did some more digging and found another interesting clue.
-The French publisher Éditions de l’Aurore, which was undertaking a major effort to reprint most of Sand’s works, chose Horace as the second book in their series, ahead of almost all of her most famous novels.
+The French publisher Éditions de l’Aurore, which was undertaking a major project to reprint most of Sand’s works, chose Horace as the second book in their series, ahead of almost all of her most famous novels.
 I immediately ordered the French edition of the book.

 Finding a Voice That Sounds Right for a Nineteenth-Century Novel

 I immediately went on a sort of literary diet in order to get into my mind the voice of a nineteenth century woman novelist.
 For two years, while I was creating the first draft of the translation of George Sand’s Horace, I read only novels by English women writers.
 It was a delicious bubble bath of books, including Persuasion by Jane Austen, Wuthering Heights by Emily Brontë, The Mill on the Floss by George Eliot, and Mary Barton by Edith Gaskell.
-Reading all of those books helped me in getting the right diction, tone, and viewpoint for the translation.
+Reading all of those books helped me to get the right diction, tone, and viewpoint for the translation.
 Somehow, though, none of those novelists quite reminded me of George Sand’s sardonic Paris salon humor.
 It wasn’t until I read William Makepeace Thackeray’s novel Vanity Fair that I found a voice in English that matched Sand’s urbane and urban voice in Horace.

 I created a first draft of the translation in a style that was as close as I could get to the diction of a nineteenth century novel.
 I sent the book to someone I trusted, Tom Christensen, then editor in chief at Mercury House, a fine literary publisher near where I lived in San Francisco.
 Tom accepted the book, but he asked to meet with me about the translation.